kornelski/pngquant/README.md

 ###`--posterize bits`

 Reduce precision of the palette by number of bits.
-Use when the image will be displayed on low-depth screens (e.g. 16-bit displays or compressed textures).
+Use when the image will be displayed on low-depth screens (e.g. 16-bit displays or compressed textures in ARGB444 format).

 ###`--version`